gbouras13/hybracter/docs/install.md

 For example you can run

 ```
+# linux
+hybracter hybrid-test --threads 8
+# macOS
-hybracter hybrid-test --threads 1
+hybracter hybrid-test --threads 8 --no_polca
 ```

-or
+and for long (same for Linux and MacOS)

 ```
 hybracter long-test --threads 1